 Metabolic acidosis is acid accumulation due to increased acid production or acid ingestion; decreased acid excretion; or GI or renal HCO3− loss.
 Acidemia (arterial pH < 7.35) results when acid load overwhelms respiratory compensation.
-Causes are classified by their effect on the anion gap (see The Anion Gap and see Causes of Metabolic Acidosis).
+Causes are classified by their effect on the anion gap (see Sidebar 1: The Anion Gap and Table 3: Causes of Metabolic Acidosis).

 |PrintOpen table in new window

 The most common causes of a high anion gap metabolic acidosis are